 Thanksgiving may be the Super Bowl of family dinners, but due to the CDC's recommendations for scaled-down celebrations this year, things are going to be looking a little bit different.

 Large gatherings and unnecessary travel are both to be avoided this Thanksgiving, and that means those who are used to going to their parents' or in-laws' for the big feast will be left to prepare it on their own.

 If the idea of preparing a Thanksgiving meal on your own is already stressing you out, we're here to remind you that the whole thing — from turkey to sides to pie — can be picked up from restaurants around the country.

-Looking for the best place to order Thanksgiving dinner?
-A few restaurants have come up with inventive ways of making a grandiose family dinner a lot less work.
-The meals can be picked up ahead of time, placed in the fridge and then just heated up on Thanksgiving Day.
+So, we've rounded up some spots with dinner waiting to be picked up or delivered this Thanksgiving.
+These meals can be picked up ahead of time, placed in the fridge and then just heated up on Turkey Day.
 Some locations will also deliver the food, so it's a good idea to call the location closest to you.

-We're just thankful for having the option to spend Thanksgiving doing more eating and less time-consuming cooking.
+We're just thankful for having the option to spend more time on Thanksgiving eating rather than cooking, especially after a year of cooking at home nonstop.
 Whether you choose to admit to your guests that dinner wasn't actually made by your own hands is up to you.